 Ruffey Lake Trail

 Head steeply uphill just 200 feet to a gap dominated by the visage of Etna Mountain.
 From here the Ruffey Lake Trail descends a series of switchbacks east through Shasta red fir forest to reach Ruffey Lake at 1.9 miles.
 Thick forest borders the lake on three sides, with a broad rock ledge on the north side where the glacier that carved the lake spilled downhill toward the lower Ruffey Lake.
 You’ll find a couple of places to camp near the west shore, and a level place or two on the rock ledge.
 Make sure you follow Leave No Trace principles because you’re very close to the water.
+If you have a fire, you must also have a campfire permit.
+Anglers can fish for eastern brook trout.

 Climbing Etna Mountain: Cross-Country Challenge